Intrum uudistuu

 Will we share your personal data with others?

-We will only share your personal data to third parties if there is a legal basis for doing so.
+We will only share your personal data to third parties if there is a legal basis or other legitimate grounds for doing so.
 We can share your data to parties, that participate in the production of our services, e.g. to the following entities:

 • For courts, enforcement authorities and police authorities